pierre-rouleau/pel/doc/pel-manual.rst

   - access these PDF files directly from Emacs using the **pel-help-pdf-select** command bound to ``<f11> ? p``, or with the ``<f12> <f1>`` key sequence of supported major modes.
 PEL can open the local PDF file or open them in your default web browser.
+See the `Help PDF`_ for more details.

   - You can also open the `PEL Index PDF`_ that lists all the PEL PDF files and provides a good overview of what is available and a good starting